typicode/lodash-id/README.md

 ## FAQ

-### Underscore or Lo-Dash?

-It's a matter of preference, both are great and work well with Underscore.db.

-However, Lo-Dash may be a better choice if you're focused on size due to the ability to create custom builds and also because some functions have more options.

 ### How to query?

 Everything you need for querying is present in Underscore and Lo-Dash: `where`, ```find```, ```map```, ```reduce```, ```filter```, ```reject```, ```sortBy```, ```groupBy```, ```countBy```, ...